mohab73/Database-Project-SQL-for-a-Pharmacy-Dataset/README.md

 Note:
-This project was done in group.
+This project was done in a group.